phoenixframework/phoenix_live_view/guides/client/js-interop.md

 - `enableLatencySim(milliseconds)` - turns on latency simulation, see [Simulating latency](#simulating-latency)
 - `disableLatencySim()` - turns off latency simulation
 - `execJS(el, encodedJS)` - executes encoded JavaScript in the context of the element
-- `js()` - returns an object with methods to manipluate the DOM and execute JavaScript.
+- `js()` - returns an object with methods to manipulate the DOM and execute JavaScript.
 The applied changes integrate with server DOM patching.
 See [JS commands](#js-commands).

 ## Debugging client events